VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 ### General documentation

-An API **MUST** have a documentation in our enterprise Wiki that is a page with :
+Each API **MUST** be documented in our company's Wiki on a page with:

 * a description
 * the team in charge of the API